FloydCorbin/CCSalonPage/pagePlan.md

 Floyd
 - Look at previous page html to decioher what does what
 - Read A-Z Quora thing
+- Talk to your mom about content and photos and stuff

 Seth
 - look at google calendar api